RayanAlkhelaiwi/URL_Bookmark_API/README.md

 If applicable; inside the `/frontend` folder, run the following commands to start the client:

 ```
-npm install // Only once to install dependencies
+npm install (Only once to install dependencies)
 npm start
 ```